JeffW12345/formality-classification-using-machine-learning/README.md

 - Files relating to testing the program, which are stored in the Program integrity test material folder.
 - A results spreadsheet.

-I will also be attaching my project report once it has been completed.

 USER NOTES
 ----------